kubevirt/containerized-data-importer/README.md

 We'd love to hear from you, reach out on Github via Issues or Pull Requests!

-Hit us up on Slack, under the Kubernetes Virtualization channel
+Hit us up on [Slack](https://kubernetes.slack.com/messages/virtualization)

 Shoot us an email at: kubevirt-dev@googlegroups.com